itssandeepverma/SHOPIT/readme.txt

 means if not login , the profile section routes are navigated to the login page.

 Set up cloudinary and fill the details in config file.
-Issue in uploading big files - express.use(json{limit : 1 mb}) in app.js in backend
+Issue in uploading big files - express.use(json{limit : 1 mb}) in app.js in backend.

+In App.js , the routes are there, then in redux/apis/userApi/ the connection to backend is there and in layout the logic is there after getting up the data.

+----------------------------Section 17---------------------------------------------------------------

+HANDLING USER CART

+- increase, decrease count logic in componenet/product/productDetails
+- addtoCart logic also

+cart componenet is added for showing up the cart page and summary with add,decrease,delete button.
+Meta Data added in every page ofr title.

   DONE...........................